Career Options: How to Decide What Career Is Right for You!

 Within the College, we have a shared ethos of ‘Careers Not Courses’, which means that all our courses have an employment focus.
 Many of our courses are developed in partnership with leading local and national employers, providing learners with insider insights, connections, and even job opportunities.

-We’ve developed Centres of Excellence and Industry Excellence Academies, where we’ve partnered with leading companies in various industries to provide both short term work experience and extended industry placements, as well as masterclasses and employer-led workshops.
+We’ve developed Centres of Excellence and Industry Excellence Academies, where we’ve partnered with leading companies in various industries.
+These partnerships allow us to provide both short term work experience and extended industry placements, as well as masterclasses and employer-led workshops.

 If you’re aged between 16-18, you may be interested in a brand-new technical programme we’re now offering, called T Levels.